Asia summits underway amid U.S.-China friction

 "There's no desire to take sides - or to be seen to be doing so," said Collin Koh, a security expert at Singapore's S. Rajaratnam School of International Studies.

-ASEAN would instead discuss with China the advancement of a long-delayed code of maritime conduct, and the development and access to a COVID-19 vaccine, he said.
+ASEAN would instead discuss with China the advancement of a code of maritime conduct and access to a COVID-19 vaccine, and talk to the United States about increasing investment from corporate America.

-The group's talks with the United States would urge military restraint and greater investments from corporate America, he said.
-Both would seek to "de-focus on the intensifying rivalry".
+But Chinese State Councillor Wang Yi decided to raise the issue himself, accusing the United States of intervening directly in disputes among claimants in the South China Sea and of being the biggest driver of its militarisation.

-The 10 ASEAN members are Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.
+"Peace and stability is China's greatest strategic interest in the South China Sea," he told the meeting, according to China's foreign ministry's website.

-(Reporting by James Pearson and Khanh Vu; Additional reporting by Tom Allard and Stanley Widianto in Jakarta; Writing by Martin Petty)
+(Reporting by James Pearson and Khanh Vu; Additional reporting by Tom Allard and Stanley Widianto in Jakarta, Twinnie Siu in Hong Kong and Colin Qian in Beijing; Writing by Martin Petty)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.